boschresearch/DiffVLA/README.md

 This guide explains how to set up and configure the **DiffVLA** module inside the NAVSIM framework.
 ---

+The image backbone is from https://github.com/youngwanLEE/vovnet-detectron2 Please download the weights of VoV99 net in the upper repo.

 ## ⚙️ 1.
 Configuration
 Please update the following parameters in